 |Innovation||None||The first innovative and environmentally-aware solution in flexible foams in 50 years.
 BLOOM sets a new standard of quality and authenticity through leading environmental goods|

-Lifecycle Analysis Overview
+Lifecycle Assessment Overview

 For more information regarding the sustainability of our product and harvesting process, please visit our FAQ page.